google/asylo-examples/quickstart/README.md

 1. Configures an instance of `EnclaveManager` with default options.
 The `EnclaveManager` handles all enclave resources in an untrusted application.
-2. Configures a `SimLoader` object to fetch the enclave binary image from disk.
+2. Configures a `EnclaveLoadConfig` object to specify options for the SgxLoadConfig to fetch the enclave binary image from disk.
 3. Calls `EnclaveManager::LoadEnclave` to bind the enclave to the name `"demo enclave"`.
 This call implicitly invokes the enclave's `Initialize` method.